beniroquai/dSTORM-on-a-Chi-ea-p/Readme.md

 ![test](./IMAGES/Screenshot_20181008-115700.png)

+The app can also be downloaded from our [Google Drive](https://drive.google.com/drive/folders/1ZMbA4FLp0GcJbrnLGYNsfIKh4AQO2nTv?usp=sharing)
 ## Debugging in Mosquitto
 Password of our broker is "password", username is pi.
 To read out the topics which are sent through the network, type